andrewoid/evolution-java/the_rules.md

 # The Rules

 1. Do not create static variables or static methods.
+The static keyword should only be used for main()
 2. Always create a package for your classes.
 Do not use the "default package".
 3. Always use {}s.
 Even if what you are wrapping is only one line.
 4. Do not repeat yourself.